Frequently Asked Questions

 The Railway Prototype Modeler movement is a celebration of the art of model railroading.
 Attendees are invited to bring along models (finished or in progress) for display at the show.
 There are no contests, no model judging and no flea market tables, just a chance to share and enjoy different forms of modeling and meet and learn from other modelers.

-The hotel venue for the train show and clinics is wheel-chair accessible.
+The hotel venue for the train show and clinics are wheel-chair accessible.

-While the Waterloo Central Railway makes every effort to accommodate passengers with reduced mobility, the train operates with historical equipment that may not meet modern accessibility standards and the WCR does not currently have the capability to lift a wheelchair into the vestibule of the coach with a guest seated in it.
+Regarding train ride accessibility, while Waterloo Central Railway makes every effort to accommodate passengers with reduced mobility, the train operates with historical equipment that may not meet modern accessibility standards.
+WCR does not currently have the capability to lift a wheelchair into the vestibule of the coach with a guest seated in it.
 If our guest can be assisted out of the chair and into the coach, we will be able to help with boarding and disembarking from the train.

 The WCR restoration shop is not wheelchair accessible.